monmima/laravel-aide-memoire/README.md

 ___

-## Reinstalling Laravel On Another Machine
+## Using An Existing Laravel Project On Another Machine

 If you have formatted your computer or are using another computer and want to use a pre-existing project, you'll have to go through the following steps: